When is Norwegian not Norwegian?

 Okay, first things first, there is one official language of Norway – Norwegian.
 But there are two official forms of written Norwegian (together with several Sami variants officially recognised as regional languages)

-The image on the right highlights the regions where Nynorsk is the primary written form (although it’s a little misleading, as much of the area covered in blue is very sparsely populated)
+The image above highlights the regions where Nynorsk is the primary written form (although it's a little misleading, as much of the area covered in blue is very sparsely populated)

 Add in to the mix that there is no regulation of spoken Norwegian, where regional dialects dominate, and you've got one hell of a melting pot!
 Isn't language wonderful?